Btibert3/orange3-salesforce/README.md

 # Orange3-Salesforce

+> THIS IS NOT WORKING YET.
+The library can be installed but I am working through bugs and currently fighting the flow to rapidly test locally.

 This allows users to interact and manage data in Salesforce directly within Orange3.
 This is only possible because of the fantastic library [simple-salesforce](https://github.com/simple-salesforce/simple-salesforce).

 ## Installation